davidbrucetn/scribere/README.md

   MVP Features
 * User Registration and JWT Authentication.
 * Edit user profile.
-* Article CRUD with category, tags, and visibility (self, circle, all).
+* Article CRUD with category, tags, and visibility (self, all).
 * Comment on articles
 * Delete unwanted comments on your own articles.
 * Block other users (prevents them seeing your work or commenting).